muratk5n/thirdwave/en/README.md

 ---

-Haiti and DR are on the same island, one is doing well the other isn't..
+Two countries on the same island on the same island, one is doing well the other doesn't..
 And now there is a border wall between them.
 Unbelivable..

 Bloomberg: "A 101-Mile Wall Goes Up to Block Haitians Pouring Over Border..
 Haitians fleeing [to East].. will soon be met with a